 Looking for a productive pet?
 Caring for angoras could be your answer.
 Few people know how easy it is to care for Angoras.

 Angoras with their soft hair require little care to produce fine fluffy wool.
 Not only do they have an adorable face but they can make you some money.
 Besides producing luxurious wool, Angora poop like all bunny poop makes excellent manure.

 Before you get your angora there are a few things you need to know.

 If someone is giving away their angora for free it might be because there is something wrong with it.
 A good price for an angora is between $50 and $200.

 Make sure its top teeth are in front of its back teeth.
 If a rabbit's teeth are not in this order it should have been culled after it was born.
 If an angora's teeth are in the wrong order the rabbit has no way of eating.
 The only way to feed it is to syringe-feed it soft food; producing a weak angora.

 If the angora has mats, it's slipping its coat and will be hard to groom, shave and spin.
 You may want to pass this one up.
 The tell-tale sign of coat slipping is a lot of mats.

-Rabbits have a tendency to get overweight resulting in an unhealthy rabbit.
-To prevent this, you can measure your rabbits pellets.
+To prevent excessive weight gain, you can measure your rabbit's pellets.
 Angora's appetites may vary but feed them no more then one cup a day.

 An average size angora needs 3/4 cup of alfalfa pellets a day, while a lactating doe needs 1 1/4 cup of alfalfa pellets a day.
 Her babies will share the food with her.

 Angoras with their beautiful long thick hair have quite the job keeping it all clean by themselves.
 So why not give them a hand?

 You can help your angora stay clean by brushing it once a week.
 Now you might think this is crazy, but actually it is a nice quiet moment for you to bond with your rabbit.
 And the rabbit enjoys it.
-Handling your angora once a week will make shaving easier.
+Handling your angora once a week will make shearing easier.

-Angoras would rather the cold winter months than the hot summer ones.
+Angoras prefer the cold winter months than the hot summer ones.
 But in the winter time it is hard on them right after you shave them.
 When I shave my angoras in January I put a fleece coat on them until there hair is a little longer.
 But if it's the negatives I bring them down stairs to stay until the weather is not so cold.

 In the summer it is really hard for angoras to stay cool.
 I freeze 1 liter soda bottles with water and put them in the rabbit's hang-out.
 It is funny to see them sprawling across the bottles trying to keep cool.